MauroIbarra29/Chat-app-SASS-illustration-/README.md

 To use this project, simply clone the repository and open the index.html file in your web browser.

 ### Author
-This project was created by [Your Name Here].
-If you have any questions or feedback, feel free to reach out to me at [Your Email Here].
+This project was created by Mauro Ibarra.
+If you have any questions or feedback, feel free to reach out to me at [mauroibarra133@gmail.com](https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcSKjgJSKWKHmPqmFhVcbdpDXkLvXbdbKvmrJNnwqfJPMNWgMqGVQhqrqVXKFJDDJKLXxQGbX) or visit my [Linkedin](https://www.linkedin.com/in/mauro-ibarra-665323203/).